castorini/pyserini/docs/20newgroups.md

 ```
 To confirm, `lucene-index.20newsgroups.all.tar.gz` should have MD5 checksum of `89ed27a08e3e77c51a9f1c28f0705da0`.

+Here's the script that have everything put together
 ```bash
 sh bin/get-20newsgroups-data.sh
 ```
-Here's the script that have everything put together

-###Extract docid and labels in dataset
-Helper function to extract docid and labels in dataset
+Then we are going to use helper function to extract docid and labels in dataset.
 ```
 def get_info(path):
     docs = []